ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 [OPEN ISSUE: Is it safe to generate the proof once, then secret-share between each (leader, helper) pair?
 Probably not in general, but maybe for Prio?]

+[OPEN ISSUE: allow server to send joint randomness in UploadStartResp, and then enforce uniqueness via double-spend state or something else]

 The payload of the POST request to `[leader]/upload_finish` is structured as
 follows: